Memphis vs. Vanderbilt Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Memphis vs. Vanderbilt Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 23

-Saturday's game between the No. 23 Memphis Tigers (9-2) and the Vanderbilt Commodores (4-7) at FedExForum has a good chance to be a lopsided matchup, as our computer prediction projects a final score of 83-63 and heavily favors Memphis to come out on top.
-Tipoff is at 4:00 PM ET on December 23.
+Saturday's game features the Memphis Tigers (9-2) and the Vanderbilt Commodores (4-7) matching up at FedExForum in what is expected to be a one-sided matchup, with a projected 83-63 win for heavily favored Memphis according to our computer prediction.
+Game time is at 4:00 PM ET on December 23.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!